-Let’s take a look at these seven safe stocks to buy now:
+Let’s take a look at these seven safe stocks to buy now.

-Safe Stocks to Buy: Campbell Soup (CPB)
+Safe Stocks: Campbell Soup (CPB)

 It’s fairly easy to see why a brand like Campbell Soup (NYSE:CPB) makes sense as a stock to buy in these times.
 Its brands, especially soups, are synonymous with value.
 And the company is proving that it can operate well in an inflationary environment marked by significant supply chain constraints.

-Dollar General (DG)
+Safe Stocks: Dollar General (DG)

-Dollar General (NYSE:DG) stock.
-It has provided consistent, modest EPS beats over the past four quarters.
+Dollar General (NYSE:DG) stock has provided consistent, modest EPS beats over the past four quarters.
 That’s good news in and of itself.

-Further, at the same time earnings were released, Dollar General management announced that it was raising fiscal-year forecasts at a time when other retailers were getting crushed.
-That confidence sends a strong message to investors as DG stock remains flat for the year.
+Further, when earnings were released, Dollar General management announced it was raising fiscal-year forecasts at a time when other retailers were getting crushed.
+That confidence sends a strong message to investors as DG stock remains nearly flat for the year.
 In other times, remaining flat is often used to denote weakness.
 In this case, it doesn’t.

-Safe Stocks to Buy: Goldman Sachs (GS)
+Goldman Sachs (GS)

 Recommending Goldman Sachs (NYSE:GS) is a clear departure from the consumer goods defensive stocks already listed in this article.

 For one, Goldman Sachs caters to a higher-end clientele than more commercially-minded banks, like Bank of America (NYSE:BAC).
-The point here is that Goldman Sachs is likely to see an uptick in business volume as its wealthier clients diversify their assets to take advantage of any recession.
+The point here is Goldman Sachs is likely to see an uptick in business volume as its wealthier clients diversify their assets to take advantage of any recession.

-Ulta Beauty (ULTA)
+Safe Stocks: Ulta Beauty (ULTA)

-Safe Stocks to Buy: Louis Vuitton (LVMUY)
+Louis Vuitton (LVMUY)